Preventive Legal Care

 “An ounce of prevention…” is true even when it comes to legal care.
 We need to move away from the traditional reactive model and an over-focus on negative things.
 More emphasis must be put on understanding and enhancing the drivers of success.

 In the context of practicing law, the idea of prevention was first introduced by Louis M. Brown, a law professor and legal practitioner known as the Father of Preventive Law.
 In an effort to help people minimize the risk of legal trouble and maximize legal benefits, he published the treatise Preventive Law in 1950, followed by numerous other books and articles on the topic.
 The approach has similarities with preventive medicine, a branch of medical science dealing with methods of preventing the occurrence of disease – here, the “disease” of legal trouble, disputes, and litigation.

-The National Center for Preventive Law (NCPL) acts as a clearinghouse for information and as a network for those interested in the theory of preventive law or how it applies to particular areas of practice.
-The NCPL was founded by Louis M. Brown and is hosted by California Western School of Law, San Diego, CA. The NCPL website offers a general introduction to preventive law and a wealth of information related to the proactive prevention of legal problems.
+The National Center for Preventive Law (NCPL) acted as a clearinghouse for information and as a network for those interested in the theory of preventive law or how it applies to particular areas of practice.
+The NCPL was founded by Louis M. Brown and was hosted by California Western School of Law, San Diego, CA. The NCPL website offers a general introduction to preventive law and a wealth of information related to the proactive prevention of legal problems.